Paying 8 contractors and 12 employees from 3 different systems is the admin problem nobody talks about

 1. Start with visibility.
 Before automating anything, create a single view of all contractor relationships and payment methods.
 Know who gets paid, how much, how often, and through which system.
 This inventory often reveals redundancy and opportunity.

 2. Consolidate where possible.
 Some payment fragmentation exists by necessity.
 International contractors genuinely need different payment rails than domestic ones.
 But some fragmentation exists by accident.
-The contractor who gets paid via Zelle, since that was how the first payment was made, could migrate to your primary system.
+The contractor who gets paid via Zelle because that was how the first payment was made could migrate to your primary system.

 Reducing the number of systems reduces complexity even before automation.
 Going from three systems to two is meaningful progress.